gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 handshake with its peer and in case of failure or T-valid timeout, the Crypto Chunk will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
-When Handshake has been successfully completed, the association state machine will enter ESTABLISHED state.
+When Handshake has been successfully completed, the association State Diagram will enter ESTABLISHED state.

 The protection engine specification MUST specify when ESTABLISHED state